Symmetric periodic Reeb orbits on the sphere: Proof of Theorem

 \section{Proof of Theorem \ref{thm:multiplicity}}

 Let $\beta$ be the induced contact form on $\L$.
-We have to show that given any $a \in \pi_1(\L)$ there exist two simple closed orbits of $\beta$ with homotopy class $a$.
-Assume, from now on, that $\beta$ has finitely many simple periodic orbits with homotopy class $a$ (otherwise, there is nothing to prove) and let $\P_a=\{\bga_1,\dots,\bga_m\}$ be the set of simple closed orbits with homotopy class $a$.
+By Proposition \ref{prop:symmetric orbit}, we have to show that given any $a \in \pi_1(\L)$ there exist two distinct $a$-simple closed orbits of $\beta$ (recall that a periodic orbit is $a$-simple if it has homotopy class $a$ and it is not an iterate of another periodic orbit with homotopy class $a$, although it can be the iterate of a closed orbit with another homotopy class).
+Assume, from now on, that $\beta$ has finitely many $a$-simple periodic orbits (otherwise, there is nothing to prove) and let $\{\bga_1,\dots,\bga_m\}$ be the set of $a$-simple closed orbits.
 By Theorem \ref{thm:existence}, $m\geq 1$.
 We have to show that $m\geq 2$.
 As in the previous section, let $M=\L$ and $W=\C^{n+1}/\Z_p$ be its orbifold filling, where the $\Z_p$-action is the one generated by \eqref{eq:Z_p-action}.
-By \cite[Theorem B]{GZ}, $\SH^*(W)=0$ (recall that we are taking rational coefficients) and therefore, by the exact triangle \eqref{eq:etsh-orbifold}, $\H^*_{CR}(W) \simeq \SH^*_+(W)$.
-In particular, by \eqref{eq:CR filling}, we have that $\SH^k_+(W)=0$ for every $k\geq 2n+2$.
+By \cite[Theorem B]{GZ} and \eqref{eq:homology x cohomology}, $\SH_*(W)=0$ (recall that we are taking rational coefficients) and therefore, by the exact triangle \eqref{eq:etsh-orbifold}, $\H^{(n+1)-(*-1)}_{CR}(W) \cong \SH_*^+(W)$.
+In particular, by \eqref{eq:CR filling}, we have that $\SH_k^+(W)=0$ for every $k>n+2$.

 The following result is well known to experts in the area.
-For the sake of completeness, we will provide a proof.
+For the sake of completeness, we will provide a sketch of the proof.